Before , Aftercare & General Rules

 If a client has undergone laser removal of the eyebrows, please note that there is now more scar tissue in the affected area.
 This can cause the pigment to fade prematurely or look blurry.
 There is also a chance that the area may be resistant to pigment uptake and may take more than one touch up.

-If you show up to the appointment and there is an area of concern, you will be rescheduled to the next available appointment .Please if you believe there is a questionable issue, contact Elizabeth right away to discuss.
+If you show up to the appointment and there is an area of concern, you may be rescheduled to the next available appointment .Please if you believe there is a questionable issue, contact Elizabeth right away to discuss.

 Powder-fill and Hair-stroke Eyebrows